 Currently, more Asian Americans live in Houston than there are being counted.
 This means that tens of thousands of us in this city don’t exist!
 When we participate in the Census, we show the government that more Asian Americans live in cities like Houston than they think.
 We can use this pressure to gain more political power.

-If you or someone you know needs technology or language assistance, see our list of Census Assistance Days. [hyperlinked to census assistance days list in the form of a PDF]
+If you or someone you know needs technology or language assistance, see our list of Census Assistance Days.

 Want to get more involved?
 We are hiring!
 Check out our job posting!